 If weapons will be used during the fight scene, take some time to swing and move them on the stage.
 You need to be sure that all of your actors can move safely through the environment without hitting anything or hurting themselves.
 If you notice a part of the setting is particularly slippery or difficult to move on, address it in advance.
 If your actors will be climbing on furniture or crates stacked in the background, or be thrown into a wall, make sure that all of those things are reinforced to handle the weight of the event.
 Mark any spots that your actors need to be aware of so they can hit their mark.

-These are just three important tips for filming a great fight scene.
-As you plan your fight scene choreography, engage with the set and props to ensure that each movement will fit within the setting logically and safely.
+These are just three important tips for how to choreograph a fight scene to make sure you are filming a great action scene.
+As you plan your fight choreography, engage with the set and props to ensure that each movement will fit within the setting logically and safely.
 Make good use of your entire set, and don’t limit your actors to a small space.
-Finally, double check that your set has been built to withstand the demands of your fight.
+Finally, double-check that your set has been built to withstand the demands of your fight.

 To learn more about fight scene choreography, contact Colorado, Ohio, Illinois and Miami Media Schools today and register for one of our classes.
 We will teach you the basics of great choreography and videography so you can nail your next action sequence.